Welcome to Moolanomy. You’ve just found a roadmap to help you improve your finances and change your life!

 Calculate Your Cash Flow

-Once you have have everything tracked, you will be able to calculate your cash flow.
-The formula is very simple.
+Once you have everything tracked, you will be able to calculate your cash flow.
+The formula is straightforward.

 Cash Flow = Income minus Expenses

 If you are cash flow positive, then you’re adding to your savings and building wealth (congratulations!).
-On the other hand, if you are cash flow negative, you’re accruing debt…and we will work on this.
+On the other hand, if you are cash flow negative, you’re accruing debt.

 Your goal is to have a positive cash flow and keep increasing that cash flow so you can build wealth faster.

-- Start tracking your income and expenses, and create a budget.
+- Track your income and expenses, and create a budget.

 - Learn the basics about improving your cash flow.

-- Review your expenses starting from the biggest category and work your way down — use the Pareto Principle to help you cut expenses quickly!
+- Review your expenses starting from the biggest category and work your way down — use the 80/20 Rule to help you cut expenses quickly!

 - Decide what is important and what is not.